DataManagementLab/thesis-blockchainManager/README.md

 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin
 ```

-3. Docker compose
+### Docker compose

-* Docker compose needs to be installed for the setup to work, to do so,
+* Docker compose needs to be installed for the setup to work

-For more information on this process, look through the documentation for [installing docker compose on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04)
+* For more information on this process, look through the documentation for [installing docker compose on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04)

 * Follow the steps below for installing it on the machine.

 ```bash

 sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose